SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 You can wear Light Armor, Medium Armor and Shield and also gain proficiency with martial weapons.

-* War Casting
+* Improved War Casting

-Advantage on concentration checks, be able to use your weapons as spellcasting focus, and be able to perform somatic components of spells while holding items.
+Advantage on concentration checks, be able to use your weapons as spellcasting focus, be able to perform somatic components of spells while holding items, and no disadvantage when enemies are within melee range.

 ## Level 6